 4) Pain Reliever

 Video games have benefited many people suffering from trauma and various other emotional problems.
-It can help you distract your mind off the pain.
+It can help you distract your mind from the pain.

-While playing the video games, you’re also releasing endorphins, the painkiller hormone.
+While playing video games, you’re also releasing endorphins, the painkiller hormone.

 You’re boosting the body’s natural ability to get rid of the pain that you feel.
 Your stress levels also stay to the minimum.